Kobita Jugnauth

-It is the second time that she is holding the title of Spouse of the Prime Minister of Mauritius given that her husband has held the office of Prime Minister twice, first from 2017 to 2019 and again from 2019 to now.

 Early life

-Kobita is the daughter of Ursule Jeannine Maunick and Sir Kailash Ramdanee.
+Kobita is the daughter of Lady Ursule Jeannine Maunick (sister of Édouard Maunick) and Sir Kailash Ramdanee.
 Sir Kailash Ramdanee founded the Mauritius Pharmaceuticals Manufacturing Co.
 Ltd which pioneered the manufacture of medicines in Mauritius.

 Kobita completed her secondary education at Queen Elizabeth College, Mauritius.

 Kobita Ramdanee married Pravind Jugnauth in 1992.
 They have three daughters: Sonika (born 1994), Sonali (born 1996) and Sara.